Mario Kart 8

-is a 2014 kart racing game developed and published by Nintendo for the Wii U. It retains the gameplay of previous games in the Mario Kart series, with players controlling a Mario franchise character in races around tracks.
-Tracks are themed around locales from the Super Mario platform series and are populated with power-ups that help players gain advantages in races.
+is a 2014 kart racing game developed and published by Nintendo for the Wii U. It retains the gameplay of previous Mario Kart games, with players controlling a Mario character in races around tracks.
+Tracks are themed around locales from the Super Mario series populated with power-ups that help players gain advantages in races.
 Different difficulties are selectable prior to a race; harder difficulties make gameplay faster.
 In the new anti-gravity sequences, players drive on walls and ceilings.
-Mario Kart 8 contains a variety of single-player and local and online multiplayer games modes, including Grand Prix racing and arena-based battle modes.
+Mario Kart 8 contains a variety of single-player and local and online multiplayer game modes, including Grand Prix racing and arena-based battle modes.